apache/cassandra-java-driver/changelog/README.md

 - [bug] JAVA-1935: Add null check in QueryConsistencyException.getHost.
 - [improvement] JAVA-1771: Send driver name and version in STARTUP message.
 - [improvement] JAVA-1388: Add dynamic port discovery for system.peers\_v2.
+- [documentation] JAVA-1810: Note which setters are not propagated to PreparedStatement.

 Merged from 3.5.x: